eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/api_docs/add_credential.md

 - issuer_conditions: a json structure with extra parameters and logic allowing for more complex credentials.

 ### 1.1 Issuer Conditions
-The issuer_conditions structure can be used in the metadata in the following manner:
+The issuer_conditions structure can be used in the metadata as follows:
 - Specific to a claim:

   Allows for the usage of nested claims by defining the value_type as another claims structure with the same identifier inside the issuer_conditions.
 Additionally, it can specify the cardinality not only of the claim itself but also of its nested claims.